kundankunaal/PaitentHelpline/README.md

 * Checking the availability of blood at blood banks, beds at hospital is a very long process for any common man.
 * In case of emergency unavailability of proper treatment or some resources can cost a life.
 * Doctors for animals are very less in number and are mostly situated at remote areas , resulting in unawareness among pet keepers of their availability.
-* On time treatment for stray dogs is unavailable .

 Solution:   <b>PatientHelpline  </b>